What the Master Locksmith Association Means to Me

 - The police recommend using only MLA approved Locksmiths.

 I can honestly say that deciding to become MLA qualified has been one of the best decisions I have made.
-Of course this was a decision that was influenced by my mentor Albert at Woodside Locksmiths.
+Of course this was a decision that was influenced by my mentor Albert.
 I would like to thank Albert for steering me in the right direction and the MLA for all the support they have given me over the years.

 Martin (The North London Locksmith)